amortimer20/sehs-io/src/pages/python-fundamentals/activities/1-1-hello-world.md

 ### Introduction

-The programming construct you will learn in this lesson is known as **output**.
-With regards to console applications, output is information that is displayed to the user.
-However, output can mean different things depending on the context.
-In order to output information to the use, we need to use something called `print()`.
+In this lesson, you will learn about output in programming.
+For console applications, **output** refers to information displayed to the user.
+However, the meaning of output can vary depending on the context.
+To output information to the user, we use the `print()` function.

-`print()` is known as a _function_.
-Functions perform some action in programming.
-In this case, `print()` outputs a message to the user via the console.
-The console is a simple terminal for running text based computer applications.
-Most of the introductory applications in these programming activities will be console based.
+The `print()` function is a fundamental concept in programming. **Functions** perform specific actions, and in this case, `print()` outputs a message to the user via the console.
+The console is a simple terminal for running text-based computer applications.
+Most of the introductory applications in these programming activities will be console-based.

-We will also learn how to write comments in Python.
-Comments serve two purposes, to document, or take notes, in your code, and to disable parts of your program for temporary purposes, such as testing.
-We will be writing simple programs for the time being, but they will eventually grow in size and complexity.
-It's important to document parts of your code for yourself and your team, so your code can be easily understood and maintainable.
-Comments begin with the **#** symbol.
+Additionally, we will learn how to write comments in Python. **Comments** serve two main purposes: documenting your code and temporarily disabling parts of your program for testing.
+As we progress, our programs will grow in size and complexity.
+It’s crucial to document your code to ensure it is easily understood and maintainable by yourself and your team.
+In Python, comments begin with the `#` symbol.

 #### Skills to Practice